 Identity Basics

-Magic Links - Passwordless Authentication for the Future
+Magic Links - A Guide to Passwordless Authentication

 By Brad McCarty

-Magic Links - Passwordless Authentication for the Future
+Magic Links - A Guide to Passwordless Authentication

 In simplest terms, a magic link is a URL with an embedded unique token.
 They are sometimes included in a multi-factor authentication (MFA) approach.
-Clicking on the link authenticates the user.
-They can then access a particular service or application.
-It is similar in function to a one-time password (OTP) setup, but with less risk.
+Clicking on the link authenticates the user, allowing them to access a particular service or application.
+It is similar in function to a one-time password (OTP) setup but with less risk.

 Magic links are a straightforward alternative to usernames and passwords.
 Instead of asking users to create and remember credentials, we send a one-time-use link to their registered email account.
 The link is unique, so it cannot be used by anyone else.
 It is also impossible for the user to lose because we can recover it from our servers at any time.